 Going to Extremes

-- Have a raised awareness of how and why young people can become radicalised
+- Have a raised awareness of how and why young people may become radicalised

 - Have a raised awareness of the processes involved in radicalisation

-- Have a desire to challenge radical/extremist narratives and discuss them openly
+- Understand the importance of challenging radical/extremist narratives and discussing them openly

 For more information or to book please contact us